About This Chapter

 3. Piaget's Preoperational Stage and Symbolic Thought

 Psychologist Jean Piaget formed much of the theory of childhood development that we still use today.
-Here, we'll examine Piaget's preoperational stage of development, from ages two to four, and the changes in thinking that happen during this time.
+Here, we'll examine Piaget's preoperational stage of development, from ages two to seven, and the changes in thinking that happen during this time.

 4. The Effects of Environment and Culture on Language Development